agentshark007/Fleet-Command/README.md

 - Language: Python
 - Status: In Development
 - Entry point: `main.py`
+- Python version: `3.12.10`

 ---

 ## Requirements

-The easiest way to install runtime dependencies and create a virtual environment is using `install.sh`. `pgiud` version `1.1` is used.
+Requirements in `requirements.txt`.
+Manual installation of `pgiud` version `1.1` may be necessary depending on your platform.

 ---

 ## License

-This project is released under the PayaLabs Non-Commercial Open Source License v1.0.
-In short:
+This project is released under the PayaLabs License:

+Non-Commercial Open Source License v1.0:

-- You may use, modify, and distribute this software for non-commercial purposes only.
+- Use, modify, and distribute for non-commercial purposes only.
-- Credit must be given to PayaLabs for uses or derivative works.
+- Give credit to PayaLabs for any use or derivatives.
-- You may not sell or otherwise commercially exploit the software.
+- Do not sell, license, or profit from this software.
-- Provided as-is without warranty.
+- Provided “as-is” without any warranty.

-Refer to the original license text included in the repository for the full terms.
+Full license at (andrucupala.com/payalabs)[https://andrucupala.com/payalabs/home.html#license].

 ---